top of page

 The term Culture of Care originates from the Anglo-Saxon area of nursing and medicine.
 A CoC stands for all jointly developed values and patterns of an organisation and reflects the quality of the care they provide.
 Conducting animal experiments or the public stigmatization of animal research as cruel and dirty can lead to individual psychological stress and ethical conflict situations in all professional groups (see also: versuchstierkunde kompakt).

-In respect to achieve the maximum possible animal wellbeing in research we need human beings whi are who are particularly caring, compassionate and empathetic.
-But, it is precisely these people have a higher risk of suffering from the physical and psychological workloads in the long term.
-Without an appropriate intervention strategy, this suffering can lead to the phenomenon of compassion fatigue.
-Compassion fatigue is described as a state of physical and mental exhaustion and leads not only to a reduction in one's quality of life, but also to a reduction in work performance and even to incapacity(Ref.1-6).
+If we want to achieve and ensure the highest possible level of animal welfare, we need people who are particularly caring, compassionate, and empathetic.
+Yet, these very individuals face a higher risk of suffering in the long term from physical and psychological work-related strain.
+Without appropriate intervention strategies, such suffering can lead to the phenomenon of Compassion Fatigue.
+Compassion Fatigue is described as a state of physical and mental exhaustion, which not only reduces one’s quality of life but also diminishes work performance – potentially leading to incapacity for work (Ref.1-6).

 References: